 Distance from Queenstown to Franz Josef: 350 km / 217 miles / 5 hours

-Unfortunately the time has come where you need to leave Queenstown.
+Unfortunately, the time has come when you need to leave Queenstown.
 I hope you made the most of your stay!
 But hey, you’re off on the road again on another adventure.

-The drive out of Queenstown towards the glaciers goes back through Wanaka, so if you went via Cromwell on the way down you can drive over the Crown Range on the way back up and vice versa.
+The drive out of Queenstown towards the glaciers goes back through Wanaka, so if you went via the Crown Range road on the way down then drive through Cromwell on the way back up and vice versa.

-Best things to do in Fox and Franz Josef
+Best places to stay in Fox and Franz Josef on night 11

 Once you’re in glacier country you’ll find it very quiet compared to Queenstown but that isn’t a bad thing it’ll just give you time to relax and wind down.

-Unfortunately the viewpoints at the end of the hikes aren’t keeping up with the speed both glaciers are receding at, due to climate change.
-The views are still pretty damn stupendous.
-Just not as stupendous as the Helihike that’s all.
+Unfortunately, the viewpoints at the end of the hikes aren’t keeping up with the speed at which both glaciers are receding, due to climate change.

 Distance from Franz Josef to Arthur’s Pass Village: 230 km / 143 miles / 3 hours